SpyglassMC/Spyglass/README.md

 Moreover, DHP fully supports VSCode's [multi-root workspace feature](https://code.visualstudio.com/docs/editor/multi-root-workspaces).
 Every root which contains a `data` folder and `pack.mcmeta` file will be considered as a datapack and will be used for computing completions.
 Other root folders will not be affected by DHP.

-The older of the roots in your workspace will affect the priority of these datapacks in DHP.
+You can access any content of any root as long as they are in the same workspace.
+The order of the roots in your workspace will affect the priority of these datapacks in DHP.
 The root at the beginning will be loaded at first, and the root at the end will be loaded at last, which means that the **earlier** the root is, the **lower** priority in DHP it has.
 This is exactly how Minecraft loads datapacks and decide which one overrides another one if a file has the same namespaced ID and is in the same category.
 For example, if your multi-root workspace looks like this:

 ```
 ─── (Root) Datapack A